Disease/Disorder

 Patho-anatomy/physiology

-Autoantibodies targeting the nervous system have been detected in patients with neurologic symptoms such as paresthesias, weakness, and twitching.
-Humoral autoimmunity has been suggested by reports of multifocal mononuclear inflammatory cell infiltrates in brachial plexus biopsies, increased compliment factor as well as CD20+ B-lymphocyte germinal centers around dorsal ganglions.10,11,12 More recently, findings of the seroprevalence of antiganglioside antibodies have been found.
-Gangliosides are glycosphingolipids found throughout membrane components of the nervous system.
-Antiganglioside antibodies are thought to cause complement-dependent nerve damage.
-In another study, complement fixing antibodies to peripheral nerve myelin were found to be increased in the acute phase of the condition.4,7,13 High titers of anti-GA1 (asialo-GM1 ganglioside) antibodies have been associated with a variety of motor syndromes such as Guillain-Barré, multifocal motor neuropathy and motor neuron disease.13
+Autoantibodies targeting the nervous system have been detected in patients with neurologic symptoms such as paresthesia, weakness, and twitching.
+Humoral autoimmunity has been suggested by reports of multifocal mononuclear inflammatory cell infiltrates in brachial plexus biopsies, including increased complement factor as well as CD20+ B-lymphocyte germinal centers around dorsal ganglia leading to axonal degeneration.10,11,12,40 Antibodies against gangliosides, glycosphingolipids found throughout membrane components of the nervous system, are thought to cause complement-dependent nerve damage.20,25 In another study, complement fixing antibodies to peripheral nerve myelin were found to be increased in the acute phase of the condition.4,7,13 High titers of anti-GA1 (asialo-GM1 ganglioside) antibodies have been associated with a variety of motor syndromes such as Guillain-Barré, multifocal motor neuropathy and motor neuron disease.13

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Long term prognosis is variable depending on severity and hence the rate of recovery also varies.
-Reports of good recovery after 2-3 years was previously reported to be 80-90%, however, some studies have showed fewer positive outcomes.
-A large cohort study found only 10% full recovery after >3 years and 25% of patients were unable to work due to NA.7
+The clinical phenotype is broad and long-term prognosis is variable depending on severity.
+Recovery outcomes are not as positive as previously thought and long-term follow-up studies have showed less favorable outcomes.40,44 A large cohort study found only 10% full recovery after >3 years and that 25% of patients were unable to work due to NA.7

-Neuralgic amyotrophy disease progression is classically categorized into three phases: Acute, Subacute, chronic/Stable.
-Hallmark findings of NA are characterized as an initial episode of pain followed by weakness.
+Neuralgic amyotrophy disease progression is classically categorized into three phases: Acute, Subacute, and Chronic/Stable.
+Hallmark findings of NA are characterized as an initial episode of pain, followed by weakness.
 In the later stages amyotrophy and sensory disturbances are seen.2,3,16

-The acute phase is characterized by constant and intense sharp pain localized around the shoulder or scapular region related to the portion of the plexus affected.17 Upper brachial plexus with or without the involvement of the long thoracic nerve is the most common pattern.3,4 Pain duration on average lasts 1-2 weeks and is highly variable lasting from several hours to months.
+Acute Phase: Characterized by constant and intense sharp pain localized around the shoulder or scapular region related to the portion of the plexus affected.17 Upper brachial plexopathy with or without the involvement of the long thoracic nerve is the most common pattern.3,4 Pain duration on average lasts 1-2 weeks and is highly variable lasting from several hours to months.
 Lingering pain beyond the acute episode is not uncommon.4,18

-The subacute phase can occur days to weeks after onset, weakness may develop with motor deficits predominating.
+Subacute Phase: Weakness may develop with motor deficits predominating in the days to weeks following acute attack.
 Paresthesia and hypoesthesia can also develop in the subacute stage.4,18

 Specific secondary or associated conditions and complications